-The objective of this document is to show you how to access the Graphical User Interface (GUI) on a Cisco Business switch that is not on an existing network.
+The objective of this document is to show you how to access the Web User Interface (UI) on a Cisco Business switch that is not on an existing network.

-One of the easiest ways to configure settings and make changes on a switch is by accessing its GUI.
-The GUI is also referred to as the web-based interface, web-based guidance, web-based utility, web configuration page, or web configuration utility.
+One of the easiest ways to configure settings and make changes on a switch is by accessing its Web UI.
+The Web UI is also referred to as the web-based interface, web-based guidance, web-based utility, web configuration page, or web configuration utility.

-Every switch listed below is a managed switch and comes with a GUI.
+Every switch listed below is a managed switch and comes with a Web UI.
 This type of interface, what you see on your screen, shows options for selection.
 You do not need to know any commands to navigate through these screens.
-The GUI gives the administrator a tool that contains all of the possible features that can be changed to modify the performance of a switch.
-In addition, the GUI can give access to a guest account allowing the user to view the settings without allowing any changes.
+The Web UI gives the administrator a tool that contains all of the possible features that can be changed to modify the performance of a switch.
+In addition, the Web UI can give access to a guest account allowing the user to view the settings without allowing any changes.

 When setting up a new switch, Cisco Business recommends you do the configurations for the switch before connecting it to your network.
 This can help avoid potential issues and conflicts.